legendary-bro/Better-Pokecord/README.md

 #### NumPadSubtract

 The subtract key on the NumPad(-).
 Used to quickly list multiple or single Pokemon on the market.
-This one will be explained with pictures.
-As I think it's the most clear way.
+This macro is limited to listing things 10 at a time, as the first listing commands begin to time out sometime around the 11th listing.
+You can highlight more than 10 Pokemon, there is no need to carefully count them if you dont want to, but only the first 10, starting from the top of the list will be put to market.

 ![marketsell1]